Restroom Cleaning Checklist

 Americans value clean restrooms and are disgusted when they encounter dirty and unsanitary ones.
 What's worse, they're not likely to keep their opinions to themselves.
 Dissatisfied patrons are likely to share their awful experiences with friends and family.

 Additionally, in another survey run by Harris Interactive, 29% of U.S. adults stated they would never return to a restaurant with extremely unclean and unsanitary restrooms.
 Additionally, "50% of those who visit restaurants said they would tell their friends and family about a negative experience with an unclean or unsanitary restroom."
 The state of your bathrooms can have a lasting effect on your customer base, word-of-mouth advertising, and ultimately, your bottom line.

 Don't leave the state of your restroom cleanliness up to chance, Let Summit Building Services take care of you with our professional restroom cleaning services.

 Root Causes of Dirty Bathrooms

-So, while it’s clear that dirty, smelly bathrooms can and do have negative effects on customer perception of your business and are potentially hazardous for the physical well-being of people in your building, it can be difficult to pin down the culprits creating the issue.
+So, while it’s clear that dirty, smelly bathrooms can and do have negative effects on customer perception of your business and are potentially hazardous to the physical well-being of people in your building, it can be difficult to pin down the culprits creating the issue.

 1. Poor Cleaning

-The quickest and easiest solution to remediate the situation is to schedule restroom deep cleaning.
+The quickest and easiest solution to remediate the situation is to schedule a restroom deep cleaning.
 Deep cleaning uses more aggressive tactics that remove the buildup that causes foul odors.
 This helps in reducing contaminants and nullifying the stench in your restroom.